powersj/influxdb-client-tools/README.md

 These folders contain some helpful re-useable items when working with the client libraries:

+* `data`: some example data in CSV, JSON, and line protocol formats
 * `flux`: pre-written [Flux](https://docs.influxdata.com/flux/v0.x/) scripts
   for easy re-use
 * `influxdb`: Scripts to start up a local InfluxDB instance with a known set